-The legal foundation for the development of EMCS is Decision n° 1152/2003/EC of the European Parliament and of the Council, dated 16 June 2003 to computerise the system under which excise duty goods are moved between authorised traders in the Community under duty-suspension arrangements.
+- Decision n° 1152/2003/EC of the European Parliament and of the Council is the legal foundation for the development of EMCS, to computerise the system under which excise duty goods are moved between authorised EU traders under duty-suspension arrangements.

 - A Report on the functioning of EMCS was published in December 2013